containers/podman/docs/source/markdown/podman-manifest-exists.1.md

 ## EXAMPLE

-Check if a manifest list called `list1` exists (the manifest list does actually exist).
+Check if a manifest list called `list1` exists (the manifest list does actually exist):
 ```
 $ podman manifest exists list1
 $ echo $?
 0
-$
 ```

-Check if a manifest called `mylist` exists (the manifest list does not actually exist).
+Check if a manifest called `mylist` exists (the manifest list does not actually exist):
 ```
 $ podman manifest exists mylist
 $ echo $?
 1
-$
 ```

 ## SEE ALSO